dnsimple/dnsimple-support/content/articles/delegating-dnsimple-hosted.md

 ---
-meta: How to delegate a domain registered with a different registrar to DNSimple's name servers.
 title: Delegating a Domain registered with another Registrar to DNSimple
 excerpt: How to delegate a domain registered with a different registrar to DNSimple's name servers.
 categories: